 Inozyme Pharma to Participate in the Cowen 43rd Annual Health Care Conference

-/EIN News/ -- BOSTON, March 01, 2023 (GLOBE NEWSWIRE) -- Inozyme Pharma, Inc. (Nasdaq: INZY), a clinical-stage rare disease biopharmaceutical company developing novel therapeutics for the treatment of pathologic mineralization and intimal proliferation, today announced Axel Bolte, MSc, MBA, the company’s co-founder, president, and chief executive officer, will participate in the Neuromuscular and Bone Panel presentation at the Cowen 43rd Annual Health Care Conference on Wednesday, March 8, 2023, from 2:10-3:10pm ET in Boston.
+BOSTON, March 01, 2023 (GLOBE NEWSWIRE) -- Inozyme Pharma, Inc. INZY, a clinical-stage rare disease biopharmaceutical company developing novel therapeutics for the treatment of pathologic mineralization and intimal proliferation, today announced Axel Bolte, MSc, MBA, the company's co-founder, president, and chief executive officer, will participate in the Neuromuscular and Bone Panel presentation at the Cowen 43rd Annual Health Care Conference on Wednesday, March 8, 2023, from 2:10-3:10pm ET in Boston.

 A replay of the panel presentation can be accessed from the Investor Relations section of Inozyme's website under events and will be available for a limited time following the event.